o7-Fire/Mindustry-Ozone/README.md

 # Disclaimer

-It's totally for entertainment purpose, we are fully responsible for you using this tools
+It's totally for entertainment purpose, ~~we are~~ you're fully responsible for you using this tools

 # Bonus